Windmill-City/fcpu-zh-cn/readme.md

 - SIMD instructions do not costs additional time for handling, so UPS friendly
 - Some vector instructions are executed for more than 1 tick (`xmov mem1 red` takes 3 ticks for populating `mem1` slot with data from `red` wire)
-- Retrieving effective data from affected memory is possible only after completion of a vector instruction For handling this you may use `fwait` before getting data from memory cell.
+- Retrieving effective data from affected memory is possible only after completion of a vector instruction For handling this you may use `xwait` before getting data from memory cell.
 - Vector instructions are executed in parallel with scalar

 For example:
 ```
-xmov mem2 green ; mem2 will be copied on third tick
+xmov mem2 green ; mem2 will be ready on third tick with data from this tick
 nop ; mem2 is not ready yet
 nop ; mem2 is not ready yet
 mov r1 mem2[1] ; mem2 is ready on this tick
 ```

-#### SIMD Mnemonics
+### SIMD Mnemonics
 * `xmov` a[**M**/**O**] b[**M**/**I**]
 * `xadd` a[**M**/**O**] b[**C**/**R**/**I**]
 * `xsub` a[**M**/**O**] b[**C**/**R**/**I**]